freohr/yet-another-glog-hack/rules/Classes.md

 Mishaps:

-*
+-

 Starting Equipment:

 Previous Profession (before your adventuring life), and a starting item:

-1. City Guard
+1. City Guard: A spear and a lantern (with 1 unit of lamp oil)
-2. Exile
+2. Exile: Nothing, but you get lost in the wilderness half as much as other adventurers
 3. Noble: An expensive fur cloak and a signet ring
 4. Merchant: a set of scales and a small abacus
-5. Farmer/Shepherd (choose one)
+5. Farmer/Shepherd (choose one): A wooden pitchfork and a sac of grains/A crook, and a leather sling (with "d6" stones)
 6. Pilgrim: A set of prayer beads and walking stick

 ### Elves